Interventional Pain Management Physician Salary 2026 | SalaryDr

 Career Path and Training Requirements

-Becoming a interventional pain management requires extensive medical training including medical school, residency, and often fellowship training.
+Becoming an interventional pain management physician requires extensive medical training including medical school, residency, and often fellowship training.
 The total training time ranges from 7-8 years post-undergraduate education.

 Job Outlook and Future Prospects

-The job outlook for interventional pain managements remains positive across most medical specialties.The specialty continues to offer stable career opportunities with competitive compensation.
+The job outlook for interventional pain management physicians remains positive across most medical specialties.The specialty continues to offer stable career opportunities with competitive compensation.